momentumdevelopment/momentum/README.md

 # Momentum

 Momentum is a 1.12.2 Utility Mod designed for anarchy servers made with Forge.
 Momentum was created in early August 2020.
 You can download the latest release in the releases tab.
-Compatability has not been tested for any clients other than Phobos 1.5.4, Gamesense, SalHack, Konas, and Future.
+Compatibility has not been tested for any clients other than Phobos 1.5.4, Gamesense, SalHack, Konas, and Future.
 There will be no updates or commits to the public version.

 # Information:

-The ClickGUI bind is comma (,).
+The Click GUI bind is comma `,`.
 You can change this or any other keybind in the Minecraft controls menu.

 # Features